37 Research-Backed Benefits of Gratitude

 13. Gracious People Are Less Narcissistic

 Narcissists are very “me” focused.
 They’re the star of the show and everyone just lives in their world.
 Empathy is difficult for them, but so is expressing their thanks to someone else.
 Mostly because gratitude forces you to think about others.

 So you won’t be surprised to find that the study mentioned above that looked at forgiveness, also found that gratitude was also negatively associated with narcissism.

 Envy and materialism share a common link.
 If you find yourself envious of another person’s house, car, or situation in life, you may be more inclined to make purchases that outshine someone else.

 Materialism can also can from a psychological desire to prove oneself, especially if they suffer from lower-self esteem.
-Gratitude has been shown to make us less envious, but a studies have also found that being grateful is negatively correlated with materialism.
+I mentioned a study earlier that showed gratitude was associated with less envy, but it also noted that being grateful is negatively correlated with materialism as well.

 15. Gratitude Gives More Meaning to Your Life